 Does Tigerfish hire outside the US?

 Not at this time.
 They only hire people who are legal United States citizens.
-If you are living outside the US and you need a work at home job, I have a list that may help with worldwide work at home resources.

 What are the technical requirements to apply at Tigerfish?